England does not have its own devolved parliament and so is entirely subject to the administration of the UK Government in Westminster.

 They are also used to constitute a range of other geographies such as the health geographies in Wales and Scotland and Westminster parliamentary constituencies.

-English local authority districts (LAD) (both metropolitan and non-metropolitan), London boroughs and unitary authorities average around 23 electoral wards/divisions each, Northern Irish local government districts around 42, Scottish council areas around 11, and Welsh unitary authorities around 40.
+English local authority districts (LAD) (both metropolitan and non-metropolitan), London boroughs and unitary authorities average around 23 electoral wards and divisions each, Northern Irish local government districts around 42, Scottish council areas around 11, and Welsh unitary authorities around 40.

-Ward population counts can vary substantially, even within a single LAD, but the UK average is about 5,500.
-The figure for England is 7,854.
+Ward population counts can vary substantially, even within a single LAD, but the UK average is about 7,900.
+The figure for England (as at 2021) is around 8,200.

-Electoral ward/division boundary changes are usually enacted on the first Thursday in May each year, to coincide with the local government elections in the UK.
+Electoral ward and electoral division boundary changes are usually enacted on the first Thursday in May each year, to coincide with the local government elections in the UK.

 County Electoral Divisions